zealottormunds/ns4moddingapi/README.md

 ## Configuring the API:
 ### For players:
-No need to do anything at all!
+By default, the API is configured for modders instead of players.
+This means that the modding console is enabled.
+To disable it, you need to edit the "config.ini" file located in "/ROOT/moddingapi/".
+Open the file and find the property called "EnableConsole=1".
+Set it to 0, and you're ready to go.

 ### For modders:
-By default, the API is configured for players instead of modders.
-This means that the modding console is disabled.
-To enable it, you need to edit the "config.ini" file located in "/Root folder of Naruto Storm 4/moddingapi/".
-Open the file and find the property called "EnableConsole=0".
-Set it as 1, and you're ready to go.
+No need to do anything at all!

 ### How to create mods using the API?
 You can find all documentation in the API's wiki: https://github.com/zealottormunds/ns4moddingapi/wiki